asu-cis-capstone/awesome/Feedback.md

  2. Content managmenet / backend needs to be developed
  3. Work on creating a financial dashboard
  4. Login page to access backend to update content
- 5. Correct GoogleAdsense to be responsive
+ 5. Correct Google AdSense to be responsive